crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

 You can download the MSI file from the [latest github release](https://github.com/crowdsecurity/crowdsec/releases/latest).

-Before installing the package, you might want to check [the ports that security engine will use](/docs/next/configuration/network_management).
+Before installing the package, you might want to check [the ports that the security engine will use](/docs/next/configuration/network_management).

 The MSI file will perform some basic setup:
- - Installation of Security Engine
+ - Installation of the Security Engine
  - Download of the [windows collection](https://hub.crowdsec.net/author/crowdsecurity/collections/windows).
 This includes the basic parser for the windows event log, a scenario to detect login brute force and the MMDB files to perform geo-ip enrichment.
- - Registering your Security Engine installation with our Central API.
+ - Registering your Security Engine with our Central API.
  - Installation of the Windows Service for Security Engine.
 The service will start at boot time.

-Contrary to Linux, Security Engine does not yet support the automatic configuration at installation time.
+Contrary to Linux, the Security Engine does not yet support the automatic configuration at installation time.
 If you want to be able to detect something other than RDP or SMB bruteforce, then you will need to customize your acquisition configuration.

 The default configuration will catch brute force attacks against RDP and SMB or any kind of remote authentication that uses Windows authentification.